-The Navy and its contractors performed environmental remediation on other parcels making up the remainder of the Hunters Point Shipyard Project Area, referred to as "Phase 2."
-Allegations of fraudulent testing have delayed the completion of this testing, and resulted in litigation.
-A class action lawsuit\ seeks damages against Navy contractors Tetra Tech EC, Inc. and Tetra Tech, Inc. (collectively, "Tetra Tech") for, among other things, fraudulent performance of Tetra Tech's environmental remediation work in the Hunters Point Shipyard Project Area.
+The allegations of fraud at Shipyard Phase 2 have resulted in litigation.
+A class action lawsuit1 seeks damages against Navy contractors Tetra Tech EC, Inc. and Tetra Tech, Inc. (collectively, "Tetra Tech") for, among other things, fraudulent performance of Tetra Tech's environmental remediation work in the Hunters Point Shipyard Project Area.
 The case remains pending.
 Such lawsuit does not name the Successor Agency or the City as defendants.
 It seeks to enjoin development at the Hunters Point Shipyard Project Area, which could include remaining development at Parcel A, until independent verified reports can be obtained showing complete and total remediation of all alleged toxic substances.
 Plaintiffs have not yet taken action to obtain injunctive relief.
-Certain of the plaintiffs in the lawsuit tentatively settled all claims in March 2021 (awaiting final approval by all parties, currently scheduled for November 2021).
+Certain of the plaintiffs in the lawsuit tentatively settled all claims in March 2021 (awaiting final approval by all parties).

-In response to the allegations against Tetra Tech, the California Department of Public Health ("CDPH") conducted a radiological survey of Parcel A at the behest of the City and federal and state representatives.
-CDPH performed a phased-approach radiological survey to assess the health and safety of the public and the environment at Parcel A. In its final report dated February 5, 2019, CDPH declared the first subphase of Parcel A (known as "Parcel A-1") to be free from radiological health and safety hazards.
-In its final report dated April 24, 2019, CDPH similarly declared the remainder of Parcel A (known as "Parcel A-2") to be free from radiological health and safety hazards.
+In response to the allegations against Tetra Tech for its work in Shipyard Phase 2, the California Department of Public Health ("CDPH") conducted a radiological survey of Parcel A at the behest of the City and federal and state representatives.
+CDPH performed a phased-approach radiological survey to assess the health and safety of the public and the environment at Parcel A. In its final report dated February 5, 2019, CDPH declared the first subphase of Parcel A (known as "Parcel A-1" or the "Hillstop") to be free from radiological health and safety hazards.
+In its final report dated April 24, 2019, CDPH similarly declared the remainder of Parcel A (known as "Parcel A-2" or the "Hillside") to be free from radiological health and safety hazards.